iammR0OT/HTB/forest.md

 # Privilege Escalation
 ## Domain analysis using BloodHound

-Bloodhound is a tool that is generally used by **attackers to visually map an organization’s Active Directory structure and analyze it to find its weaknesses**.
-It uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment.
-Attackers can use BloodHound to easily identify highly complex attack paths that would otherwise be impossible to quickly identify
+Bloodhound is a tool commonly used by attackers to visually map an organization’s Active Directory structure and analyze it to find weaknesses.
+It employs graph theory to reveal hidden and often unintended relationships within an Active Directory or Azure environment.
+With BloodHound, attackers can easily identify highly complex attack paths that would otherwise be difficult to detect quickly.

 ```bash
 $ bloodhound-python -c All -u svc-alfresco -p s3rvice -d htb.local -ns 10.10.10.161 --zip